mr-easy/beautiful-jekyll/aboutme.md

 <p class="about-text">
   <span class="fa fa-briefcase about-icon"></span>
-  I worked at <a href="https://www.flipkart.com/" target="_blank" rel="noopener noreferrer">Flipkart</a> as a Data Scientist from August 2020 to December 2022.
-Working on different data science projects in Document-AI, NLP and anamoly detection domain.
+  I worked at <a href="https://www.flipkart.com/" target="_blank" rel="noopener noreferrer">Flipkart</a> as a Data Scientist from August 2020 to December 2022, where I worked on different data science projects in Document-AI, NLP and anamoly detection domain.
 </p>

 <p class="about-text">